Skip to content

 Terminal window

-podkit device remove <name>
+podkit device remove -d <name>

 OptionDescription